Alerta CLI

 customers - List customer lookups

-customers List customer lookups
+List customer lookups.

 Auth Commands